-Water use permits shall be conditioned, as necessary, to ensure that the permitted use continues to meet the conditions for issuance in Rule 40E-2.301, F.A.C. so that the use is consistent with the overall objectives of the program and are not harmful to the water resources of the area.
+Water use permits shall be conditioned, as necessary, to ensure that the permitted use continues to meet the conditions for issuance in Rule 40E-2.301, F.A.C.
 There are two categories of permit conditions that will be applied to water use permits.
-Standard Conditions contain general information and operational constraints that generally apply to all water uses unless waiver or modified by the District upon a determination that the conditions are inapplicable to the use authorized by the permit. of water.
-Not all sepecial centile conditions are imposed on each permit as they address project specific considerations that may vary among use classes, sources, of supply and geographic locations, and other permit-specific factors.
+Standard Conditions contain general information and operational constraints that generally apply to all water uses unless waiver or modified by the District upon a determination that the conditions are inapplicable to the use authorized by the permit.
+Not all special conditions are imposed on each permit as they vary among use classes, sources, geographic locations, and other permit-specific factors.